Eonfuzz/codename-askellon/README.md

 The crew must reboot systems and ensure the Askellon and its contents survive!

 But the ship is dangerous; one of the crewmembers has been replaced with an alien simulacrum.
-Find out who it is and stop it; before it is too late.
+Find out who it is and stop it before its too late.

 # Whats the status of development?
 Main Feature Roadmap: